akveo/nebular/README.md

 Overridings for bootstrap styles for elements consistency with the rest of your theme.

 #### Server Side Rendering
-Components are compatible with SSR, meaning that it is possible to render them on server.
+Components are compatible with SSR, meaning that it is possible to render them on a server.

 ### :closed_lock_with_key: Auth